Linois's expedition to the Indian Ocean: Movements in 1803

 By the time Rainier learned of the outbreak of war, Linois was already at Isle de France, where his ships had arrived without incident on 16 August.
 Decaen was installed as governor and some of the troops disembarked to reinforce the garrison, although Linois retained the rest on board his squadron.
 On the journey to India, Linois and Decaen had fallen out, and the effects of their distaste for one another would be a repeated feature of the following campaign.
 Britain's declaration of war reached Isle de France at the end of August aboard the corvette Berceau, which Linois added to his squadron.
 By 8 October his preparations were complete, and the French admiral issued his orders for his squadron to sail.
 Atalante was detached to raid shipping in the area of Muscat, an important Portuguese trading post.
-The rest of the squadron, except the troopships, was to sail with Linois to Réunion (soon to be renamed Île Bonaparte), where the garrison was reinforced.
+The rest of the squadron, except the troopships, was to sail with Linois to Isle Reunion (soon to be renamed Isle Bonaparte), where the garrison was reinforced.
 It then sailed eastwards to the Dutch East Indies, diverting to raid British shipping lanes, where many merchant ships were still unaware of the outbreak of war.
 Linois's first combat cruise was successful, and he captured a number of undefended prizes from the country ships encountered en route to the East Indies.
 In early December, shortly before he reached Batavia on Java, Linois stopped at the minor British trading town of Bencoolen.
 The local maritime pilot believed the squadron to be British and brought them into the harbour, anchoring them just outside the range of the port's defensive battery but within range of the small merchant ships clustered in the bay.
 These merchant ships recognised the French warships and fled, pursued closely by Berceau and Sémillante.
 Six were scuttled by their crews at Sellebar 2 mi to the south and two more burnt by French landing parties after grounding.
 The French also destroyed three large warehouses containing cargoes of spices, rice and opium and captured three ships, losing two men killed when a cannon shot from the shore struck Sémillante.
-On 10 December the squadron arrived at Batavia for the winter, disembarking the remaining soldiers to augment the Dutch garrison.
+On 10 December the squadron arrived at Batavia for the winter, disembarking the remaining soldiers to augment the Batavian garrison there.